 The hearing will be conducted live, with simultaneous and contemporaneous participation by the parties and their advisors.
 By default, the hearing will be conducted with the hearing officer, the parties, the advisors, witnesses, and other necessary Goldfarb personnel together in the same physical location.
 However, upon request of either party, the parties will be separated into different rooms with technology enabling the parties to participate simultaneously and contemporaneously by video and audio.
-In the hearing officer's discretion, the hearing may be conducted virtually, by use of video and audio.
+In the hearing officer's discretion, the hearing may be conducted virtually, by use of video and audio technology, where all participants participate simultaneously and contemporaneously by use of such technology.